cleary/ansible-tidalcycles/README.md

 # for tidalcycles + feedforward - warning, this is extremely, extremely experimental
 sudo ansible-playbook --connection=local -i localhost, tidal_feedforward.play.yml
 ```
+## upgrading

+The playbooks are designed to be run and re-run, so just run them again to get latest versions of repository packages, haskell packages, git repos etc.

+The only minor gotcha is if you significantly modify any config files that are templated, eg `.vimrc`, `startup.scd`, you will need to restore the backed up version (from the install directory) after running

 # roles